Katrolli/holbertonschool-simple_shell/README.md

 # Simple Shell

-A very basic Unix command line interpreter written in the C programming language as part of the Holberton-School curriculum.
+A very basic Unix command line Interpreter written in the C programming language as part of the Holberton-School curriculum.

 ## Description